juanuys/juanuys.github.io/masters/readinglist.md

 rank: 100
 ---

-An incomplete list of media consumed during my course.
+A curated list of media consumed during my course.
 This is for assignments, self-directed study, research, etc.

 <iframe